labeffect/irish4aday/httpdocs/wp-content/plugins/social-share-buttons-by-supsystic/readme.txt

 = Where to show social buttons =

-With Social Share by Supsystic you will be able to choose where to show social share toolbar -
+With [Social Share Buttons by Supsystic](https://supsystic.com/plugins/social-share-plugin/ "Social Share by Supsystic") you will be able to choose where to show social share toolbar -

 * At the Sidebar of the page - top, bottom,left, right.
 * At the posts or pages content - above content, below content or above + below content.
 * At the popup window - you need to install Popup by Supsystic plugin to use this feature.
 * At the theme’s widgets areas - create a widget of your project at Appearance -> Widgets.
 * Use shortcode - insert the project shortcode and show buttons where you want.